Podcast: Play in new window | Download

 Married to a medical doctor, I’ve heard the story again and again: in medical school, med students were educated with this belief: see one, do one, teach one.

 If you want to learn how to sew up a wound, you have to watch someone sew up a wound.
-Then when you had another opportunity to be in the presence with another patient’s wound, you asked if you could do it.
-Then the next time you had another opportunity, you taught someone else how to do it.
+Then when you had another opportunity to be in the presence of another patient’s wound, you asked if you could do it.
+Then the next time you had another chance, you taught someone else how to do it.

 Therefore, you learn because you do.